 - Check that your park owner is also security conscious and that perimeter fencing is secure, or barrier controls are in place.

 Other unwanted visitors in the shape of vermin can cause costly damage to a static caravan, so be sure to remove bedding, clothing, foodstuffs or soft furnishings, so mice or rats have nowhere to nest.

 Battery operated ultra-sonic alarms are an effective deterrent in keeping vermin away from your caravan.

-Leisuredays’ customers can rest easy that should disaster strike, they’ll be covered for these perils with our 5-Star rated static caravan and lodge insurance – although customers must follow our winter drain down precautions.
+Leisuredays’ customers can rest easy that should disaster strike, they’ll be covered for these perils with our 5-Star rated static caravan insurance – although customers must follow our winter drain down precautions.

 But by taking some of the simple steps mentioned above you can reduce the chances of these things happening, which will protect your insurance no claim discount and save you the need to pay an insurance excess.
 These steps could also reduce the damage caused should the worst happen.

 For more information about our static caravan insurance or cover for your holiday lodge click here.